Open

 Overview

-This program provides up to $10,000 per household to help Indigenous communities switch from oil heating to electric heat pump systems.
-It supports the purchase and installation of eligible heat pumps, related upgrades, oil tank removal, and other associated measures.
+The Oil to Heat Pump Affordability program supports Indigenous community-scale projects involving multiple homes in Alberta, Manitoba, Northwest Territories, Quebec and Saskatchewan, with up to $10,000 per household.
+It helps communities transition from oil heating to electric heat pump systems and covers eligible heat pumps, related upgrades, oil tank removal, and other associated measures.

 /100